Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.12 |

-Player-unlocked advancements are publicly displayed in the chat.
+Progress made by players is publicly displayed in the chat.
 When disabled, these achievements remain private.
-Replaces the old announceAchievements rule removed during the system overhaul.
+Replaces the old rule announceAchievements removed during the system overhaul.

 /gamerule announceAdvancements false